Kodikuu/libmatoya/README.md

 ## Overview

-`libmatoya` is a lightweight, cross-platform, native application development library.
+`libmatoya` is a cross-platform native app development library.
 It's a small static library and a [single header file](/src/matoya.h).
 It is written mainly in C but uses Objective-C, JavaScript, and Java where necessary.
 No C++.

-The interface is a blend of basic window management (i.e. features of [`SDL`](https://github.com/libsdl-org/SDL) and [`GLFW`](https://github.com/glfw/glfw)), cross-platform convenience wrappers, and application management features that you might find in [`Electron`](https://github.com/electron/electron) or the browser's [`Web APIs`](https://developer.mozilla.org/en-US/docs/Web/API).
+The interface is a blend of basic window management (i.e. features of [`SDL`](https://github.com/libsdl-org/SDL) and [`GLFW`](https://github.com/glfw/glfw)), cross-platform convenience wrappers, and app management features that you might find in [`Electron`](https://github.com/electron/electron) or the browser's [`Web APIs`](https://developer.mozilla.org/en-US/docs/Web/API).

 #### Features
-- Full application and window management suite
+- Full app and window management suite
 	- `OpenGL`, `D3D9`, `D3D11`, and `Metal` context creation
     - Mouse, keyboard, and gamepad input
 	- Mouse and keyboard "grabbing"